 Social Media Policy

 Social media is pervasive and the likelihood of possible ethical conflicts is now inherent in our work as counselors.
-The best way to avoid confused boundaries or hurt feelings is to clearly outline your policy around things like having clients as “friends,” followers, and so on.
+The best way to avoid confusing boundaries or hurt feelings is to clearly outline your policy around things like having clients as “friends,” followers, and so on.
 Some have this as a separate policy and some include within their Services Contract.
 Either way, you want to review this with clients before it comes up as an issue.

 The type of intake assessment you use depends on the services you provide, your treatment modality and your niche.
 For example, if you specialize in working with clients with chronic pain/illness, you likely want to have detailed questions related to medical history and contact information for the client’s primary care physician.
 If your specialty is counseling couples with a history of infidelity you’ll focus more on family history and couples-specific questions.
 However, if you provide psychoanalytic work with young adults you likely don’t need so much detail.
 The key is to make sure you collect enough information to provide appropriate treatment for each individual and refer to other specialists when necessary.